CZhouLab/Flnc/README.md

 -	The reference gene annotation should be the GTF format file for hg38 assembly.

--	<span style="color:red">some **Make sure that singularity software have read permission for the input files, and have both read and write permission for files in the output folder.
-We recommend depositing the input files and specifying output folder to be on the same hard drive (disk) with the Flnc software.**  text</span>
+-	<span style="color:orange;"> **Make sure that singularity software have read permission for the input files, and have both read and write permission for files in the output folder.
+We recommend depositing the input files and specifying output folder to be on the same hard drive (disk) with the Flnc software.**</span>

 **Usage**
 ```bash